admsk2/jumper-challenge/README.md

 Make sure you have `node` and `yarn` installed.

-Makefile is the entry point for all commands.
+Makefile is the entry point for all commands and it runs commands for both frontend and backend.

 Frontend app is accessible at `http://localhost:3000`.<br>
 Backend app is accessible at `http://localhost:8080`.